Ila Mitra

-Ila Mitra (née Sen; 18 October 1925 – 13 October 2002) was a communist and peasants movement organizer of the Indian subcontinent, especially in East Bengal (now Bangladesh).
+Ila Mitra (née Sen; 18 October 1925 – 13 October 2002) was an Indian communist and peasants movement organizer of the Indian subcontinent, especially in East Bengal (now Bangladesh).

 Early life and education

 Mitra's ancestors were from Bagutia village in the present-day Jhenaidah District.
 She was born on 18 October 1925 in Kolkata.
 She completed her IA and BA examinations from Bethune College in Calcutta in 1942 and 1944 respectively.